 The scenario and technologies today

 There are some other matters of extreme concern to the industry.
 Compliance of the regulatory environment for safety cannot be ignored at any cost.
-Hiring and retention of good drivers remains yet another core challenge area.
+Hiring and retention of good drivers remains yet another core challenging area.
 The global emission norms and their implementation at the federal or provincial levels increase the cost of fleet management.
 Customers want transparency so that they get real time information on whereabouts of their goods.
-Transport and logistics management companies have also to remain aware of latest developments in free trade agreements.
+Transport and logistics management companies also need to constantly remain aware of latest developments in free-trade agreement.
 Outsourcing of some of the business processes can reduce expenses and bring efficiency in the supply chain and help achieve regulatory compliance.
-It also gives the company access to better professionals and help bridge the impact of talent gap.
-Likewise offshoring of LTL and Parcel billing too can be a cost cutting measure.
+It also gives the company access to better professionals and help bridge the impact the talent gap.
+Likewise, offshoring of LTL and Parcel billing too can be a cost cutting measure.
 Fully or semi-automated processes can eliminate or decrease human intervention offering integration across the value chain.
 But technological solutions need investment and thoughtful implementation.
 The long term gains of this are many.
 On the whole, the market forecast for the things to come is positive provided transport and logistics service providers can work on different value-chain integrations between manufacturers and e-tailers and pass on the benefits to customers, while remaining sustainable.

 Get in touch

 Become a part of the supply chain revolution.